Samsung confident of outselling Nokia in 2012

-LAS VEGAS Samsung Electronics Co (005930.KS) is confident it will become the world's largest cellphone maker in 2012, ending Nokia's NOK1V.HE 14-year reign on the mobile handset market, its chief executive said.
+LAS VEGAS/HELSINKI Samsung Electronics Co said it is confident it will become the world's largest cellphone maker in 2012, ending Nokia's 14-year reign in the mobile handset market.

-Samsung, which became the world's No 1 smartphone maker in the third quarter of 2011, is quickly building on its supremacy with sleek designs and a rich product lineup, while the latest models from the likes of HTC (2498.TW), Nokia and Research In Motion RIM.TO struggle to interest consumers.
+Samsung became the world's No 1 smartphone maker in the third quarter of 2011 and is quickly building on its supremacy with sleek designs and a rich product line-up.

+By contrast the latest models from the likes of HTC, Nokia and Research In Motion, maker of the BlackBerry, are struggling to lure consumers.

-Samsung chief executive Choi Gee-sung told reporters in Las Vegas on Monday the company overtook Nokia in revenue terms in its latest reported quarter and was confident of topping the Finnish group in shipments this year.
+Samsung Chief Executive Choi Gee-sung told reporters in Las Vegas late on Monday the company overtook Nokia in revenue terms in its latest reported quarter and was confident of topping the Finnish group in shipments this year.

-That would mean another defeat for Nokia, which lost its decade-long dominance in smartphones to Apple in the second quarter of 2011.
+"It really highlights the level to which Nokia has struggled to retain momentum through 2011," said Tim Shepherd, analyst at technology research firm Canalys.

+"Samsung is really charging forward at the moment.
+It is delivering really compelling products to the market and consumers are responding," he said.

 Samsung's bullish forecast is in line with some analysts, including Royal Bank of Scotland, betting Samsung would build on its momentum to overtake Nokia in 2012, but on average analysts have expected Nokia to keep its lead on the market.

-According to the latest polls by Reuters, Nokia was expected to sell 418 million phones in 2011, versus Samsung's 320 million, the gap narrowing this year to 388 million versus 359 million.
+According to the latest polls by Reuters, Nokia was expected to sell 418 million phones in 2011, versus Samsung's 320 million.
+The gap would narrow this year to 388 million versus 359 million.

+"Samsung is getting closer to Nokia very quickly.
+Their smartphones strategy has proven right and on feature phones they are growing fast in emerging markets too," said IDC analyst Francisco Jeronimo.

+"Samsung became a recognised brand and their successful smartphones are helping their feature phones business in regions where smartphones are still too expensive," he said.

 The South Korean firm -- the world's biggest technology company by revenue -- said in early December its 2011 handset sales reached 300 million handsets for the first time, mainly led by a near four-fold jump in smartphone sales.